To Make it Right

 While Kyle was distracted, I pried myself loose and ran into the kitchen.
 I scooped up my mother’s car keys and ran out to the garage.
 At this point I didn’t have my license, but that obviously wasn’t going to stop me.

 I looked up and saw Kyle in the garage doorway.
-I realized he was following me, and quickly jumped inside mom's car and locked the doors so he couldn't get to me.
+I realized he was following me, and quickly jumped inside mom’s car and locked the doors so he couldn’t get to me.
 I opened the garage door and backed out, my foot pushing hard on the gas.
-I wasn't going to let some stupid speed limit stop me now.
+I wasn’t going to let some stupid speed limit hold me back.

 I clicked my tongue against the roof of my mouth in agitation when I saw Kyle in the rearview mirror.
 He’d gotten in his own car, and was tailing me.
 Stupid guy- why couldn’t he just leave well enough alone?
 Oh well, it wouldn’t matter in the end.

 I drove past where the police and news crews were stationed, all the way out to the middle of the suspension bridge.
 I looked up at its intricate steel frame and let out an impressed whistle.
 I stopped my car right in the middle of the bridge and parked it there.
 I opened the door and got out just as the driver behind me slammed on his breaks and rear ended my car a little.
 I didn’t care.
 It wasn’t my car anyway, and when I woke up again, it would be as good as new.

 I walked over to the edge of the bridge and examined the bars that were set up to block people from doing what I was about to do.
 Back on the road, Kyle was a little more considerate of the other drivers and pulled into the seldom used diamond lane before stopping his car.
 He got out and ran over to me.

 “Don’t do it, Hannah!” he cried, a look of fear on his pale face, “I don’t want anyone else to die!”